FridaPolished/robotic_hoover/README.md

 This is an implementation of a virtual robotic hoover (Roomba-like).

-The robotic hoover gets the data to start running from a .txt file that lives in the same directory.
+The robotic hoover gets the data to start running from a .txt file that lives in the same directory as the program.

 ##### Constraints